 Jump to the following Questions:

-- What if a student or mentor needs to change their name or email address?
+- What if I need to change/correct a student or mentor email address?

 - Can a single mentor be paired with multiple students?

-- Who can be listed as the mentor?
+- Who can be a mentor for the EvaluateUR method?

 Question: What if a student or mentor needs to change their email address?

-Answer: If the pair has not yet been activated you can simply change and save the new address in the listing for their pair in the Dashboard (registration page).
+Response: If the pair has not yet been activated you can simply change and save the new address in the listing for their pair in the Dashboard (the site administrator's EvaluateUR home page).
 After the pair has been activated the student and mentor will each have an account and only they will be able to change the email address and name for their account.
 To do this they would:

 - Visit the Account/Favorites menu in the top right corner of the page and select the top entry which is for their account.

 - On the subsequent page which allows them to manage their account there is an option in the upper right to 'change email'.
 Selecting this will walk the individual through the process.
 Similarly there is a 'Edit Personal Information' link in the lower left corner their Account page to where they can correct their name.

 - After completing this the corrected information will automatically get used for future automated messages.
 If they have changed their email address the updated one will serve as the address they need to use to log back into their EvaluateUR account.